josecarlosgt/bootsrap/README.md

 ## Task 2: Install Bootstrap
 Reference: [Bootstrap Docs > Introduction](https://getbootstrap.com/docs/5.3/getting-started/introduction/)

 The easiest way to add Bootstrap to your website is by using the content delivery network (CDN) servers recommended by Boostrap.
-Other Bootstrap methods require downloading the source files, which allows higher customization.
+Other approaches require downloading the source files, which allows higher customization.

 We will use the CDN resources:
 - Include the CSS resource into the \<head\> element